 11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
 If you have twinned World Heritage properties, please list them along with their twins.
+None at this time.

 12. Education, Information and Awareness Building